Iran says its military shot down Ukrainian plane in 'disastrous mistake'

 Experts said mounting international scrutiny would have made it all but impossible to hide signs of a missile strike in any investigation and Iran may have felt a U-turn was better than battling rising criticism abroad and growing grief and anger at home, as many victims were Iranians with dual nationality.

-Iran’s Revolutionary Guards, in a rare admission of error, apologized to the nation and accepted full responsibility.
+Iran’s Revolutionary Guards, in a rare admission of error, apologised to the nation and accepted full responsibility.

 Senior Guards commander Amirali Hajizadeh said he had informed Iran’s authorities on Wednesday about the unintentional strike, a comment that raised questions about why officials had publicly denied it for so long.